-- (i) The Authority will be responsible for issuing written prescriptions and will be open for inspection as requested by the City and the State Board of Pharmacy. - (ii) Arrestees, pretrial detainees and inmates receiving medical care at the DCJ and DDC are patients of the Denver Health Medical Center (the Authority). - (iii) As set forth in Appendix A-6, the Authority shall be responsible for the development, implementation and ongoing maintenance of a Correctional Care System and Utilization Management Program specific for the Denver City and County offender population, the components of which shall be an Utilization Management Program, with a mission statement, goals and objectives, scope, structure and accountability, medical management process and activities, role of the UM committee and other components as agreed to between the City and the Authority.
-The UM Program shall also be applied at the DCJ and DDC. - (iv) The Authority shall provide nursing and physician staff as required to meet NCCHC standards which require a written staffing plan to assure that a sufficient number of qualified health personnel of varying types is available to provide adequate evaluation and treatment consistent with applicable standards of care.
+- a.
+The City's Department of Safety is the principal City department responsible for this Appendix.
+The Authority shall oversee and provide the City with onsite health services at the Denver County Jail (DCJ) and Downtown Detention Center ("DDC"), including physical examination, dental examination and x-ray (dental x-ray at the DDC and DCJ), medication room, TB screening program, first aid for jail employees, inmates, and visitors, behavioral health care, mental health assessments, radiology (radiology only at DDC), long term intravenous antibiotics (only at DDC), medical oversight of negative air rooms (only at DDC), wound vacs (only at DDC), bio-hazard disposal, peer review, and EKGs.
+All acute and chronic medical care as appropriate, dental and mental health services will meet the National Commission on Correctional Health Care ("NCCHC") standards and American Correctional Association ("ACA") standards, including for the Prison Rape Elimination Act "PREA", through certification or audit by the City and maintain accreditation. - (i) The Authority will be responsible for issuing all prescriptions and will be open for inspection as requested by the City and the State Board of Pharmacy. - (ii) Inmates and prisoners receiving medical care at the DCJ and DDC are patients of the Denver Health Medical Center (the Authority). - (iii) As set forth in Appendix A-6, the Authority shall be responsible for the development, implementation and ongoing maintenance of a Correctional Care System and Utilization Management Program specific for the Denver City and County offender population, the components of which shall be an Utilization Management Program, with a mission statement, goals and objectives, scope, structure and accountability, medical management process and activities, role of the UM committee and other components as agreed to between the City and the Authority.
+The UM Program shall also be applied at DDC and the County Jail. - (iv) The Authority shall provide nursing and physician staff as required to meet NCCHC standards which require a written staffing plan to assure that a sufficient number of qualified health personnel of varying types is available to provide adequate evaluation and treatment consistent with contemporary standards of care.
 The Authority shall review this staffing plan annually.
 Current staffing will be maintained unless changes are agreed upon in writing by both the City and the Authority.

-- (v) One provider and one psychiatric provider shall be on call twenty-four (24) hours per day, 365 days per year, to answer medical and psychiatric questions related to inmate care.
-Onsite provider and mental health provider (psychiatrist/mid-level) coverage shall be provided at least five (5) days per week at DDC and three (3) days per week at DCJ with hours as appropriate.
+One physician and one psychiatrist shall be on call twenty-four hours per day, 365 days per year, to answer medical and psychiatric questions related to inmate care.
+Onsite physician and mental health provider (psychiatrist/mid-level) coverage shall be provided at least five (5) days per week at DDC and three (3) days per week at DCJ with hours as appropriate.
 Scheduling for these onsite visits will take into consideration a time period that does not interfere with other jail activities.
-The provider will stay onsite until the inmate referrals are evaluated and treated, and charting is completed. - (vi) The Authority shall provide qualified Health Information staff to operate and maintain a Health Information department and pharmacy staff to operate an onsite medication room.
+The provider will stay onsite until the inmate referrals are evaluated and treated, and charting is completed.

+The Authority shall provide qualified Health Information staff to operate and maintain a Health Information department and pharmacy staff to operate an onsite medication room.
 The Authority will provide additional limited term healthcare staff as funded by the City, and will not exceed 2.0 FTE HIM Clerk III positions in 2017.
-The positions are term limited to December 2019. - (vii) The Authority shall provide a Nurse Manager position or its equivalent to oversee nursing functions at the DCJ and DDC.
+The positions are term limited to December 2019.

+The Authority shall provide a Nurse Manager position or its equivalent to oversee nursing functions at the County Jail and at DDC.